 It’s well known fact that recruiters spend only 6 seconds reviewing each resume and deciding whether it will move forward in the hiring process.
 If you want to learn how to get a great job, you need to learn to make the most of those 6 seconds.

-If you make it past the first screen your odds increase dramatically.
-This article will show you how to first beat the 6 second test, and then once you do how to guarantee you’ll get the job.
+If you make it past the first resume screen your odds of getting hired increase dramatically.
+This article will show you how to first beat the 6 second resume test, and then once you do how to guarantee you’ll get the job.

 Here are 5 must-do’s when applying for any job.

 Obvious advice, but this truth is unfortunately ignored by many job seekers.
 If you’re not qualified for the job, you will not be successful in the traditional application process.
 This isn’t to say that you can’t get a job you’re unqualified for — but you’ll need to do it through non-traditional ways.

 If you’re not satisfied with the opportunities you have, the job search is good opportunity to decide if it’s time to upgrade your skills or even switch industries.

 Don’t bother applying to jobs that you’re not excited about.

 Life is too short .
 This doesn’t mean that you need your dream job right away — but make sure that you’re aware of how your next job will impact your career trajectory.
 You could be excited about the product, the team, the money, or the skills you’ll learn — but make sure it’s something!

 If you’re excited about the opportunity, you’ll spend more time applying and do a better job of it.
 Simply sending your resume to hundreds of open jobs is a waste of both your time and the company.